 You may have to prove you've suffered a loss covered by your policy before we pay for it.
-If you're to make a claim under your policy, we may ask for one of the following:
+If you make a claim under your policy, we may ask for one of the following:

 - Credit card or bank statements